FREE Case Evaluation

 Maryland Sex Crime Lawyer

 Being accused of sexual assault or other sex offense can devastate your family, wreak havoc on your friendships, and destroy your good name.
-While accusers are often granted anonymity and protected by authorities, the accused is often subjected to embarrassment and mistreatment at the hands of investigators.
+While accusers are often granted anonymity and protected by authorities, the accused is frequently subjected to embarrassment and mistreatment at the hands of investigators.
 While the rights of the alleged victim are protected, the rights of the accused are often trampled amid allegations of sexual assault.
-Early intervention and counsel from a qualified Maryland sexual assault lawyer can help ensure your rights are protected from the initial stages of investigation.
+Early intervention and counsel from a qualified Maryland sexual assault lawyer can help ensure your rights are maintained from the initial stages of investigation.
 By quickly retaining a skilled attorney, you allow your lawyer to fully investigate the charge against you, preserving crucial evidence for your defense.

 Maryland Sex Offenses